younghhk/STT461/README.md

 # STT 461: Computations in Probability and Statistics

+** MWF, 11:30 pm- 12:20 pm, 314 Ernst Bessey Hall **

 In this course we will cover computational methods commonly used in statistics, including algorithms used for fitting and non-linear regressions, maximum likelihood estimation, simulation of random variables, bootstrap, cross-validation and algorithms for implementing high dimensional regressions.